robchiral/GasBank-offline/Design document.md

 - **Frontend Stack:** React (with hooks) plus lightweight CSS-in-JS globals.
 All first-party UI lives in `src/components`.
 - **Persistence:**
   - `data/questions.json` ships with the app and remains immutable at runtime.
   - A per-user `userData.json` is stored under the OS-specific Electron `userData` directory on first launch.
-The path is fixed; users cannot relocate it.
-  - The app automatically manages a sibling `images/` directory for custom question assets and surfaces the resolved paths in Settings.
+  - A sibling `gasbank.config.json` lives in the same directory and records the active `userData.json` path plus the resolved custom image directory so the main process can restore state before loading renderer data.
+  - Core questions reference assets under `data/images/`; custom questions load images from the managed `<user-data>/images/` directory.
+Settings surfaces both paths so authors know where to place files.
+  - The renderer can schedule timestamped backups of `userData.json` to a user-selected directory.
+Manual backups are one-click; auto-backups default to every 10 recorded attempts and reset the attempt counter after each successful write.

 ## Data Flow
 1. On launch the renderer calls `gasbank.loadData()`, which loads bundled questions and ensures `userData.json`/`images/`.